-In addition to guiding the company’s growth into the future, PW&A’s two of four directors are also actively involved in the company’s day-to-day business.
+In addition to guiding the company’s growth into the future, two of five directors are also actively involved in the company’s day-to-day business.

 Originally from Koiterangi on the West Coast Peter started in his first role as a mail boy for a livestock company before being appointed as a junior agent in Cheviot.
 Peter then had a number of shifts before moving into management roles in the livestock industry.
 In 2002, he established Peter Walsh & Associates Ltd and Hamish Lane quickly joined him, as an equal partner.
 Following Hamish’s departure from the company Peter is now the sole owner.

 After finishing School Bill went to Canterbury University studying law and economics.
 As the Son of Peter and Karen, Bill was brought up around PWA and spending a number of his holiday breaks lending a hand at the office.
 After graduating university, Bill spent a couple of years overseas playing cricket - mainly in Australia and the UK.
 In 2014, he returned to New Zealand and commenced his legal career in Auckland at Hesketh Henry as a solicitor and commercial team.
 Outside of law, Bill's mad-keen on sports and still an eager cricketer.